 - Conducting benchmark surveys

 - Creating or updating incentive or variable compensation plans

-Many compensation consultants will have experience in other aspects of nonprofit operations, like nonprofit human resources.
+Many compensation consultants have experience in other aspects of nonprofit operations, like nonprofit human resources.

 Why hire a compensation consultant?

-Most commonly, growing nonprofit organizations are looking to develop their first overarching compensation strategy, or they’re taking an opportunity to make needed updates to their compensation structures.
-These big-picture tasks are usually targeted towards addressing a more specific goal like reducing turnover or improving recruitment.
+Nonprofits that seek compensation consultation are usually growing organizations looking to develop their first overarching compensation strategy.
+Or they may be taking the opportunity to make important updates to their compensation structures.
+These big-picture tasks usually address a more specific goal like reducing turnover or improving recruitment.

-- A consultant can offer a more measured, objective view of the state of your organization’s compensation strategies.
+- A consultant offers a more measured, objective view of your organization’s compensation strategies.

-- Working with a number of different organizations and situations gives consultants a fuller bank of experience to draw from.
+- Working with many different organizations and situations gives consultants a fuller bank of experience to draw from.

-- Compensation plays a major role in your organization’s growth, so the stakes are fairly high; the cost of failing at developing your own strategy could be quite serious.
+- Compensation plays a major role in your organization’s growth, so the stakes are fairly high; the cost of failing to develop an effective, sustainable strategy could be quite serious.

 - A compensation consultant’s job is to focus solely on the issue at hand, so they’re able to work more efficiently than your own busy team.

-One benefit will probably outweigh the others depending on why you’re looking for compensation support.
-An outside expert saves you time, energy, focus, and potentially a lot of money in the long-run.
+Ultimately, an outside expert saves you time, energy, focus, and potentially a lot of money in the long run!